Dimiterdapp/Dimiterdapp/README.md

 # 💫 About Me:
-Intermediate Software Developer with 1+ years of experience developing websites<br>and creating databases.
-Motivated professional recognized by peers for my <br>effective problem-solving and analytical skills.
-Looking to apply my experience with Data Storage<br>and Retrieval and Software Testing and Validation to discover new opportunities.<br>
+Intermediate programmer experienced in developing websites<br>and creating databases.
+Highly motivated recognized by peers for my <br>effective problem-solving and analytical skills.
+Looking to apply my experience with Data Storage<br>and Retrieval and Software Developing and Validation to discover new opportunities.<br>

 # 💻 Tech Stack: